 Town of Ladysmith

 Felicity Adams, Director of Development Services

 Joe Fernandez, Chief Administrator

-For film activities outside the municipal boundaries and within the Electoral areas, please fill out the following information sheet and submit to Amy Melmock.
+For film activities outside the municipal boundaries and within the Electoral areas, please contact Amy Melmock at

-An estimate sheet will be provided outlining rental rates for public property, buildings and other charges where applicable.
+An estimate sheet will be provided by municipal contacts outlining rental rates for public property, buildings and other charges where applicable.

 Policing for the Cowichan Region is under the jurisdiction of the RCMP.
 RCMP should be notified of all relevant filming activity requirements including filming involving gunfire, vehicle crashes, stunts, and traffic control disruption.

 Duncan Detachment RCMP

 Coordination with local fire departments can be setup with Film Cowichan or the Fire Rescue Services Coordinator.

 Fire Rescue Services Coordinator